abdlaqeel/MyDaysMustDos-MERN-APP/README.md

 <h1>How to Access the Application?</h1>

 1. Download the code and extract the data from .zip file.
-2. Use terminal to navigate to the server folder and run the MangoDB server by command ``npm start``
+2. Use terminal to navigate to the server folder and run the MangoDB server by command ``npm start``.
-3. Use terminal to navigate to the client folder and run the React front end by command ``npm start``
+3. Use terminal to navigate to the client folder and run the React front end by command ``npm start``.
 4. Go to ``localhost:3000/?`` in the browser to access the web application.

 <h1>Screenshots of the Application</h1>